pivotal/docs-tap/install.md

 To add the Tanzu Application Platform package repository:

-1. Set up environment variables for use during the installation.
+1. If you haven’t already completed step 4 of the Install Cluster Essentials for VMware Tanzu of the Prerequisites section, this step is required.
+Set up environment variables for use during the installation.

     ```
     export INSTALL_REGISTRY_USERNAME=TANZU-NET-USER